tanujravi/airfoil_meshing/README.md

   </tr>
 </table>

-Note: It is observed when two different weights at the same time, the sensitivites of different weights are different.
-Sometime a weight needs to be changes with orders of magnitude to notice any difference.
-This was observed when simultaenously changing "weight_upper" and "weight_curvature", a weight_curvature = 100 was required to see additonal point sin the nose when increasing the "weight_upper".
+Note: When multiple weighting functions are applied simultaneously, their sensitivities can differ significantly.
+In some cases, one weighting parameter must be varied by orders of magnitude before its effect becomes noticeable.
+This behavior was observed when adjusting weight_upper and weight_curvature at the same time.
+In particular, a value of weight_curvature = 100 was required before additional points appeared near the leading edge (nose) when increasing weight_upper.

 3. weight_te - Increases points distribution towards the trailing edge region.
 <table align="center">